 Secretary/Treasurer: Vanessa Hunsberger (2023-2024)

 Young Lawyer Liaison*: Vacant

 Executive Committee Meetings

 The Executive Committee of the World Peace Through Law Sections holds hour-long Zoom meetings on the fourth Tuesday of each month at 4 p.m.

 Please contact committee members for further details about upcoming meetings.

 LinkedIn members are invited to visit the World Peace Through Law Section's LinkedIn group page.

 Join Our List Serve

-To join the section list serve, request an archived issue of the section newsletter, and for general section questions, please send your email address and Bar number to email@example.com.
+Joining our section will give you access to our List Serve.
+To request an archived issue of the section newsletter, and for general section questions, please send your email address and Bar number to firstname.lastname@example.org.